Here’s the scenario.

 And this makes sense, considering advertisers can customize and optimize their ads and specifically target high-intent keywords.

-I also think there are way more PPC opportunities today than in years past.
+We also think there are way more PPC opportunities today than in years past.

 The downside of SEO